renovatebot/renovate/docs/usage/security-and-permissions.md

 ## Permissions

-We only request those permissions we need for our apps to do useful work.
+We apply the Principle of Least Privilege (PoLP) but do need substantial privileges in order for our apps to work.
-If we do not need a specific permission, we will not request it.

-We also limit each permission to the lowest level possible.

 ### Global Permissions